 The following apps will be constantly updated and are a mixture of paid and free ones that have been chosen by our Android experts.
 So, even if you do dip into actual cash for one of these apps, you can be safe in the knowledge it's a worthwhile purchase.

 We’ve also sorted them into categories, so you can find what you’re looking for more easily.
-Click through to the following pages for those or check out the best Android app of the week below.
+Click through to the following pages for those or check out the best new Android app below.

 Best new Android app

-This is the latest app we've chosen to highlight, refreshed every two weeks.
+This is the latest Android app we've chosen to feature, refreshed every few weeks.
 Our choices are usually new apps or apps that have recently received a major update, but occasionally hidden gems and other essentials will also be highlighted.